 The changes in energy profiles, larger peaks in demand, substantial swings in distributed generation output and a more active energy market will create challenges for us.
 The installation of monitoring and control systems to regulate Distributed Energy Resources (DER) which includes distributed generation, active demand and flexible storage, provides a potential solution but represents a step change in operations from our passive past.

 The connection and operation proliferation of energy storage technology is continuing.
-They are largely providing services to manage the electricity system frequency.

-However, breakthroughs are also likely, for example, in the cost and density of energy storage devices making them affordable for demand side management as demonstrated as part of our industrial and commercial storage project.

-The network innovations we are developing today are designed to enable us to prepare for multiple technology and industry outcomes.
+They are largely providing frequency services to National Grid.
+However, breakthroughs are also likely, for example, in the cost and density of energy storage devices making them affordable for demand side management as demonstrated as part of our Industrial and Commercial Storage project.
+The Network innovations we are developing today are designed to enable us to prepare for multiple technology and industry outcomes.